ChillGenXer/sapiens-server/README.md

 # sapiens-server
 Some helpful scripts for running a Sapiens dedicated server on Linux.<br>
-**Current Sapiens Version: 0.5.0.37**
+**Last tested Sapiens Dedicated Server Version: 0.5.0.42**

 This package assumes you have an Ubuntu 23.10 installation ready and a user that the server will run under setup which has sudo access.
+Please ensure you create a new user that will be used for the server to run on, **the install script will not run if installed as the root user!**  To set up a new user:

+**``sudo adduser sapserver``**

+or if you are creating the user as the root user:
+**``adduser sapserver``**

+Set a password for the new user.
+Now, add the user to the sudo group (without the first ``sudo`` if you are installing as the ``root`` user:
+**``sudo usermod -aG sudo sapserver``**

+In this example "sapserver" is the user ID you will log into and run the server with.

 ## Installation

 First thing is to clone these helper files to your server.
-Log into Ubuntu with the username you will be using for the server and type:
+This set of scripts currently expects to run in the user home folder in a directory called "sapiens-server".
+Log into Ubuntu with the username you will be using for the server.
+From the home folder type:

 **``git clone https://github.com/ChillGenXer/sapiens-server.git``**